Use of BH-BL School Facilities Handbook

 Application for use of any athletic facility or field shall be made to the Facilities Coordinator.

-- Application: All non-District groups or individuals desiring to use District facilities must apply to the District for permission to use district facilities.
-Such application shall be made in writing at least two (2) weeks in advance of the proposed use.
-Such applications shall set out at least:
+- Facilities Use Requests: All non-District groups or individuals desiring to use District facilities must apply to the District for permission to use district facilities.
+Requests shall be made via ML Schedules at least two (2) weeks in advance of the proposed use.
+Such requests shall set out at least:

 - The name, phone number and address of the organization or individual making application (hereafter referred to as “the applicant”).
 Individuals applying must participate in a program orienting them to school district policies, regulations and expectations regarding facility use prior to just use.